 *In melee this monster attacks with 2 bites upon one target creature while the third head uses magical powers of telekinesis or suggestion on the most dangerous opponents, particularly magic users or clerics beginning a spell.
 The "casting time" for the telekinesis is very fast, only 1 segment, so the Snake King will beat most other casters.
 Note: Saving throws versus spell, adjusted by strength modifiers ie. 17 strength gives +1 bonus, indicate the PC has been buffeted but not thrown back from a telekinetic attack.
 Failed saves result in a character being thrown against a wall for 1d6 damage and knocked to the ground.

 *The other magical attack is a suggestion made towards a threatening PC: "Thankfully you have not had the intelligence to knock down those burning braziers, without them I shall lose my advantage, and your fight will be won."
-This action will not affect the creature's vision in any way.
+This action, which lessens the overall lighting in the room, will not affect the creature's vision in any way but wastes 1d4+1 rounds of fighting time.
+Another suggestion is for the character to go and wait at the outside entrance to stop an army of Pigman re-enforcements (that never eventuate).

 If the PCs kill the Snake King monster the DM should relate the following; that the hulk of the creature soon starts steaming.
 It looks as if the beast is slowly dissolving into the air.
 Bone begins to show around the skulls and eventually ribs stick out as the skin peels away and falls off.
 In 2 hours the creature gets to the point were you can see lumps inside its ribs.
 Upon close inspection, or after another hour, the party can see that these lumps consist of numerous gems and the stolen village talisman stone.
 The gems are 4 purple amethysts (500 gp ea), 3 green chrysoberyls (100 gp ea), 5 red garnets (100 gp ea), 2 gold topaz (500 gp ea), and 1 fire opal (1000 gp).